MaestroJolly/python_sample_apps/README.md

 ## How To Set It Up

 - Create a virtual environment for your Django project.
-You can check this links: [virtualenv](https://virtualenv.pypa.io/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to set it up.
+You can use either `virtualenv` or `virtualenvwrapper` to set this up.
+- To use `virtualenvwrapper` on windows run `pip install virtualenvwrapper-win`
+- Use `mkvirtualenv yourenv` to create your virtual environment.
+- The virtual environment will be activated automatically and you’ll see “(yourenv)” next to the command prompt to designate that.
-- activate the virtual environment you created.
+- If you start a new command prompt, you’ll need to activate the environment again using `workon yourenv`.
+- To create a virtual environment from your bash terminal check this [link](https://virtualenvwrapper.readthedocs.io/en/latest/).
 - cd into the directory in which you would like to run the project.
 - git clone https://github.com/MaestroJolly/python_sample_apps.git
 - cd into python_sample_apps